dportik/SuperCRUNCH/docs/Analysis_Overview.md

 The strategy for obtaining sets of UCE sequences is a little different from the smaller locus sets.
 First, you'll want to do a specific GenBank search for the taxonomic term of interest *and* `ultra conserved element` and/or `uce`.
 This will produce a much more manageable set of sequences to work with, as searching for several thousand loci in a large sequence set will inevitably take a very long time.

 To generate a locus search terms file, I retrieved the uce names from the ***uce-5k-probes.fasta*** file located [here](https://github.com/faircloth-lab/uce-probe-sets/tree/master/uce-5k-probe-set).
-Unfortunately, there does not appear to be a standard naming convention for the UCE loci on GenBank, but the if curated properly then the description lines should contain the uce name somewhere (uce-10, uce-453, uce-5810, etc).
+Unfortunately, there does not appear to be a standard naming convention for the UCE loci on GenBank.
+If the sequences have been properly curated, then the description lines *should* contain the uce name somewhere (uce-10, uce-453, uce-5810, etc).
+If so, they will be compatible with the the 5k UCE locus search terms file (*Locus-Search-Terms_UCE_5k_set.txt*) I've made available in the data folder [here](https://github.com/dportik/SuperCRUNCH/tree/master/data).

 Here are partial contents from the UCE locus search term file: